db0/Android-Netrunner-OCTGN/README.md

 #### v1.1.15.6

-* Finally traced down and fixed the issue which cased the identity cards to stop after a reset and the tracing cards (and pay2delTag action) give python errors
 * Fixed bug which sometimes caused the R&D to not be sorted correctly after a runner access where they paid to trash a card.

 #### v1.1.15.4